davidcoles/vc5/README.md

 * Configure your network/client to send traffic for your VIP to the load balancer, either via BGP (see config file) or static routing

-It is almost certainly easier to use the binary from the latest Github release.
+It is almost certainly easier to use the binary from the latest Github release (compiled for x86-64).
 This will have been tested in production so should be reliable.
 Ensure that your configuration is compatible with this version by using the config.pl script from the tagged release (or, of course, you can build your own JSON config however you prefer).

 If you update the YAML config file and regenerate the JSON (`make config.json`) you can reload the new configuration by sending an a